amanmdesai/AnomalyDetection_lepton_collider/README.md

-# AD_FCCee
+# Anomaly Detection at lepton colliders

-Anomaly Detection for the FCCee IDEA detector
+Anomaly Detection at Lepton Collider.
+We used the FCCee IDEA detector configuration.